Serendipity-scribe-dev/Notion-API-Hackathon/README.md

   NOTION_DB_ID=your-notion-database-id
   ```

-- step: 🏗️ Create a Notion Database (Once Only)
+- 🏗️ Create a Notion Database (Once Only)
   details: |

   1. Open Notion and create a new **Table database**.